The Mesmeric Arts –

 BRANDON, the World’s Greatest Hypnotist (I’ve never heard of him) has hit on the one selling point that really works – seeing your friends actually hypnotised!
 True… it’s always a lot more fun when there’s someone you know up there.
 That’s the only reason he’s here.
 Great use of the hands.
 Why do they insist on doing that?

-Below, from left to right: Albani is taking no prisoners with this, his second poster, but he’s made the basic mistake of printing his name in tiny, tiny letters that no one will see.
+Above, from left to right: Albani is taking no prisoners with this, his second poster, but he’s made the basic mistake of printing his name in tiny, tiny letters that no one will see.

 Bernardo Zoldak has gone for white tie and staring eyes, a beautiful blonde assistant and an hypnotic ‘vignette’ in a crystal ball.
 The staring eyes routine had already been done to death by the time he started doing his act, but his name is prominent.